What motorbike can I ride?

 You can start riding scooters at the age of 16, but you're restricted to 50cc scooters.
 To ride a 50cc scooter, you only need to have passed a CBT, and don't need a full motorbike licence.
 You will still have to display L-plates on your scooter, and you won't be allowed to carry passengers.
 While this might seem restrictive, these rules are based on the fact that you don't have the necessary experience to handle a more powerful vehicle.
 That said, 50cc scooters are a great way to get on the road and start gaining experience for bigger vehicles.

-Once you turn 17 you have access to 125cc scooters and motorbikes.
+Once you turn 17 you have access to 125cc scooters and 125cc motorcycles.
 Again, you don't need to have passed a full motorbike test to ride these, as a CBT gives you all the training you need.
 The same restrictions are in place that affect 50cc scooters, so you can't carry passengers.
 You can take your full motorbike test at 17 though, and this allows you to ride more powerful vehicles.
 125cc scooters and motorcycles are the perfect transition vehicle, and give you much more freedom on the road.

 Training